 Energy savings, more efficient traffic flow, enhanced public safety and healthier environments are just a few of the many benefits smart city solutions can offer.
 Adoption of intelligent technologies to streamline these systems increases when governments – and the utilities and service providers in those municipalities, towns and cities – realize the benefits smart city solutions can bring.

-Let's explore how smart city technologies can deliver solutions for better living.
+Let's explore how smart city technologies and solutions can deliver solutions for better living.

 What is a smart city and what makes it smart?